 Employers that have recruited Florida Tech students for internships and careers include:

 What can you do with a math degree?
 Study the intricacies of discrete mathematics, design neural networks, or develop a better web search algorithm for example.
 Careers with a math degree aren't at all limited.
 In fact, 95 percent of the Mathematical Science degree majors at Florida Tech have a dual major in disciplines such as engineering, physics, chemistry or the biological sciences.

-A Florida Tech Bachelor's of Science in Mathematical Sciences prepares graduates for careers with a math degree such as:
+A Florida Tech BS in Mathematical Sciences prepares graduates for positions such as: